-

 Milford on Sea

-Seaside village with clifftop parking, tarmac seafront path, Needles Eye Café and a children’s play area.
-Accessible Changing Places toilet nearby.
+Seaside village with clifftop parking, a tarmac seafront path, Needles Eye Café and a children’s play area.
+There’s an accessible Changing Places toilet nearby.

 Many forest inclosures have gravel tracks suitable for wheelchairs and mobility scooters.
 Maps and route ideas are provided in your holiday cottage welcome pack.